 The average height of worktops in the UK is 90 cm which is too high for the majority of standard wheelchairs, and therefore not accessible.
 To combat this, adjustable worktops have seen a rise in popularity for those that live in multi-generation and/or multi-ability households.
 Adjustable worktops can be pulled up or down to suit the needs of the user.

 Playing with the different levels of your kitchen can work really well from a interior design perspective, making your kitchen look bigger and lighter as you create a multi-dimensional space.

 3. Open-plan layout

-Creating a kitchen that is comfortable to move around in is key, after all, you’re going to be spending a lot of time in it.
+Creating a kitchen that is comfortable to move around in is key for creating an accessible kitchen, after all, you’re going to be spending a lot of time in it.